 “No. Neither,” Avril said and forced himself not to give away the lie by looking at his car.
 He already regretted the deception, but it was the way of the wastelands, you didn’t tell people things they didn’t need to know, and you kept a careful eye on people who asked.

-Beads limped back toward the car and retrieved something from behind the driver’s seat.
+Beads limped alongside the car and retrieved something from behind the driver’s seat.
 “Payment,” he said and held up a red tin.

 Beads used his fingernails to open the tin, and a sweet smell drifted on the breeze.